Ventexx/Asset-Indexer/README.md

 ## Overview

 Asset Indexer is a desktop application that scans folders of image + JSON pairs and turns them into a searchable, visual data library.
 It allows you to quickly find, preview, copy, and edit structured data in an organized way.
+It features native support for Windows and Linux, with partial Wayland support.

 ---